TimescaleDB is a relational database for time-series data.

 At the same time, TimescaleDB leverages the high degree of customization available to extensions by adding hooks deep into PostgreSQL's query planner, data and storage model, and execution engine.
 This allows for new, advanced capabilities designed specifically for time-series data, including:

 Transparent and automated time partitioning, where time-series tables are automatically and continuously "chunked" into smaller intervals to improve performance and to unlock various data-management capabilities.
-Data and indexes for the latest chunks naturally remain in memory, insuring fast inserts and performant queries to recent data.
+Data and indexes for the latest chunks naturally remain in memory, ensuring fast inserts and performant queries to recent data.

 Native columnar compression with advanced datatype-specific compression, employing various best-in-class algorithms based on whether the data are timestamps, integers, floats, strings, or others.
 Users typically report 94-97% storage reduction and faster queries to compressed data.